Access to the PHOENIX beamline

 To access the PHOENIX beamline we ask users to submit a beamtime proposal.
 Please contact beamline staff prior to proposal submission to make sure that your proposal is feasible.
 Proposals can only be considered if they are submitted electronically using the SLS Digital Users Office (DUO).

-Shortly after the submission deadlines (see above), the proposals are reviewed confidentially by an independent committee (Proposal Review Committee - PRC).
+Shortly after the submission deadlines (see above), the proposals are reviewed confidentially by the independent committee (Proposal Review Committee - PRC).
 After review, notification of success or failure is automatically sent to the main proposer by the DUO system.
 The successful proposals are then scheduled.
 Scheduling is carried out by the beamline staff.

 The scheduling periods and deadlines for calls for proposals can be found at SLS Proposal Calls.